-Within the Roma Integration 2020 Action Team Ms BOJADJIEVA is responsible for planning and mainstreaming, monitoring, and civil society participation.
+Within the Roma Integration 2020 Action Team, Ms BOJADJIEVA is responsible for planning and mainstreaming, monitoring, and civil society participation.
 She also serves as desk officer for North Macedonia and Serbia.

 Shejla Fidani is a Policy Expert of the RCC’s Roma Integration 2020 Action Team, proving guidance to the governments regarding Roma integration and relevant mainstream policies, linking them with the EU accession, analyzing socio-economic policies, sector reforms, and public budgeting cycles.
-She serves as a desk officer for Bosnia and Herzegovina and Kosovo*.
+She serves as a desk officer for Bosnia and Herzegovina and Montenegro.

-Ms Rada KRSTANOVIĆ is the Project Officer of RCC’s Roma Integration 2020 Action Team.
+Rada KRSTANOVIĆ is the Project Officer of RCC’s Roma Integration 2020 Action Team.
 She has gained experience in administrative and financial operations while working both in business and non-profit sectors, including work for two UNDP implemented projects in Serbia with the position of programme and communications assistant.
 She has been active in the civil society sector in Serbia with a focus on vulnerable groups, minorities and human rights for more than a decade, being responsible for financial and organisational management and implementation of projects as well as administrative and communication work.
 For the last six years she was engaged on Roma rights and advocacy projects in Serbia, bearing responsibilities from project planning and programme implementation to logistical and administrative-financial tasks.